9 must have marketing automation workflows to get you started

 Why you should have this workflow: It is far more expensive to acquire new customers, rather than retain existing ones.
 We mentioned this in a previous point above too.
 To further underline the importance of retention marketing, conventional wisdom states that 80% of revenue comes in from existing customers.
 Not something to be considered lightly.

-9. Renewal/Upcoming purchase workflow
+9. Renewal/upcoming purchase workflow

 Trigger: Important dates related to past purchase history, especially those made on a cycle like an expiring subscription or a product that requires renewal like contact lenses